stashapp/stash/ui/v2.5/src/docs/en/Manual/Interface.md

 By default, a scene's studio will be shown as an image overlay.
 Checking this option changes this to display studios as a text name instead.

+## Show File Path

+By default, no file path will be shown in the scene list.
+Checking this option changes this to display the file path below the title.

 ## Scene Player options

 By default, scene videos do not automatically start when navigating to the scenes page.
 Checking the "Auto-start video" option changes this to auto play scene videos.